Audi A1 South Africa customization guide: Black Edition, options & colours

 The Option Packages: Where It Gets Interesting

-Audi South Africa offers several option packages that let you dial up the spec without going mad with the individual options list.
-Based on dealer listings and spec sheets, here’s what you can actually add:
+Audi South Africa offers several packages that let you upgrade the car without going wild on individual options.
+Based on dealer listings, here’s what you can actually add:

 | Package | What’s Included | Rough Cost |